 The group Versatility in Poodles was founded to take the focus away from the breed's appearance and put it squarely on what's under those curls.
 Today, Poodles with the right stuff can compete for American Kennel Club working certificates and are also eligible to compete in hunt tests alongside Labradors, Goldens and other retrievers.

 Most people won't be competing with their Poodles, of course, but that doesn't mean there isn't plenty for such a bright and agile dog to do.
-This easy-to-train dog can go anywhere and do anything.
+Their amazing Poodle characteristics make them an easy-to-train dog that can go anywhere and do anything.
 They're generally good with other dogs, cats and strangers and are easy to house-train.

 This breed is a terrible candidate for backyard life, unless you want to see your garden turned into a series of craters.
-He needs to be indoors and part of your family to thrive.
+Poodle personality traits include needing to be indoors and part of your family to thrive.

 Poodles shed very little, but do require grooming every 4-6 weeks.
 Some Poodle owners learn to use the clippers and do the job themselves, but most rely on professional groomers.
 Either way, it's essential to take care of the Poodle's curly coat, because without regular clipping, it will quickly become a matted mess that can cause painful skin infections at the roots.